forkkit/supertokens-node-mysql-ref-jwt/website/versioned_docs/version-5.0.X/backend/usage-without-express/initialisation.md

         database: "auth_session", // change this to your database name
     //  tables: {
     //      signingKey: "signing_key", // name of the table to store secrets.
-    //      refreshTokens: "refresh_token", // name of the table to store session information
+    //      refreshTokens: "refresh_token", // name of the table to store session information.
-    //      allTokens: "all_tokens" // name of the table to store children tokens
+    //      allTokens: "all_tokens"
     //  },
     //  ssl: undefined // values can be: string | (tls.SecureContextOptions & { rejectUnauthorized?: boolean }) | undefined.
 For more info, go to: https://github.com/mysqljs/mysql#ssl-options
     },